milodubois/milodubois.github.io/index.md

 title: About
 ---

+>Hey there!
+Quick note: I'll be away working on a bioinformatics project for several weeks rather than pursuing what brought me to GitHub initially in May 2022, namely my quest to learn front-end web development.
+Thus, I won't be updating this often.

 # Welcome

 👋 Hi, I'm [@milodubois](https://github.com/milodubois).
-I'm a data analyst with specialization in computational and molecular biology, and fluency in Java, R, Python, and many other bioinformatics platforms and languages.
-However, I'm new to GitHub (but not git, etc.), with most of my career collaborative work in non-public spaces.
-I'm also new to front-end web development, something I kind of neglected while being so focused on research in school and work.
+I'm a data scientist with specialization in computational and molecular biology, and fluency in Java, R, Python, and many other bioinformatics platforms and languages.
+However, I'm new to GitHub in the capacity of my new hobby, learning front-end web development, something I kind of neglected while being so focused on research in school and work.

 ## What brought me to GitHub